-Mr. Haskett stated it is a capital improvement, which you do not budget for in the general fund budget.
+Mr. Haskett stated it is a capital improvement, which you did not budget for in the General Fund Budget.

-Mr. LeMenager stated we can take it from the remaining \$66,000 in fund balance.
+Mr. LeMenager stated we can take it from the remaining \$66,000 in Fund Balance.

 Mr. Berube stated keep in mind that we still have \$30,000 budgeted for the irrigation upgrades for the grant we did not receive.